kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 ### Resize Status Handling

-The InPlace mode handles different resize statuses with distinct behaviors:
+The `InPlace` mode handles different resize statuses with distinct behaviors.
+Critically, before checking the resize status, VPA first compares the current recommendation against the pod's spec.resources.
+If they differ, VPA attempts to apply the new recommendation regardless of the current resize status, as the new recommendation may be feasible (e.g., a smaller resource request that fits on the node).

-- Deferred: When the resize status is Deferred, VPA waits and lets kubelet handle it.
+- `Deferred`: When the resize status is Deferred and the recommendation matches spec, VPA waits and lets kubelet handle it.
 This means kubelet is waiting to apply the resize, and VPA should not interfere.
-- Infeasible: When the resize status is Infeasible, VPA retries with no backoff in alpha.
-This status indicates the node cannot accommodate the resize currently, but conditions may change over time.
+- `Infeasible`: When the resize status is Infeasible and the recommendation matches spec, VPA defers action.
+The node cannot accommodate the current resize, but if the recommendation changes, VPA will attempt the new resize.
-- InProgress: When the resize status is InProgress, VPA waits for completion.
+- `InProgress`: When the resize status is InProgress and the recommendation matches spec, VPA waits for completion.
 The resize is actively being applied by kubelet.
-- Error: When the resize status is Error, VPA retries the operation.
+- `Error`: When the resize status is Error, VPA retries the operation.
 An error occurred during resize and retrying may succeed.

 Modify the `CanInPlaceUpdate` to accommodate the new update mode: